 Immediately after the start of the second half after another passing movement Moseley scored another try for Moseley which Smith converted.
 H.V.
 Hasluck then made ‘two brilliant runs’ one of which resulted in a further unconverted try for Moseley.
 There then followed a period of more even play before Moseley secured another try which was converted by Smith.
 Leamington Rovers were then forced to again touch down in self-defence before Moseley scored a final try which F. Fowler was unable to convert.
 Thus at no-side Moseley had won the inaugural Midland Counties Challenge Cup by a score of three goals, three tries and six touchdowns to nil.

 The Leamington Spa Courier reported that there could be no doubt that the best team had won due to their 'fast, unfailing tacklers' and their 'art of passing in a manner which places them well among the first teams of the country.'
 On the debit side the newspaper reported that Moseley had a tendency ‘to lurk off-side’ and to employ ‘somewhat rough handling’ to weaken their opponents.
 The same newspaper opined that Leamington Rovers ‘did not play up with the dash that usually characterises them’ and that this may have been due to the injuries sustained in the semi-final against Rushden which had taken place on the previous weekend.

-A touchdown was scored when a team was forced to ground the ball in its own in-goal area.
+A touchdown was scored when a side was forced to ground the ball in self-defence in its on in goal area.

 |Click for Website Enquiries|